 AFMA is aware that during the capture of live bait some non-permitted species may inadvertently be taken.
-AFMA and PIRSA have agreed that where the presence of nonpermitted species within live bait tanks is detected, compliance action would only be considered where it is clear that the contents of the bait tanks is outside the intent of the terms of the MoU.
-For example where the volume of non-permitted species is believed to be substantially greater than that of the permitted species or where large individuals of those species are present.
+AFMA and PIRSA have agreed that where the presence of non-permitted species within live bait tanks is detected, compliance action would only be considered where it is clear that the contents of the bait tanks is outside the intent of the terms of the MoU.
+For example, where the volume of non-permitted species is believed to be substantially greater than permitted species or where large individuals of non-permitted species are present.

-Please note all catches of bait/chum need to be estimated daily in the Purse Seine Daily Fishing Log - PS01A.
+Please note all catches of bait/chum need to be estimated daily in the Purse Seine Daily Fishing Log - TPB03A or e-Log.